sql-sith/cdc-2023/summer session/sql-server/README.md

 We will build a tiny, toy Python application using Python.
 This will allow us to demonstrate why Little Bobby Tables is a bad boy, why stars are evil, and what you can do in your code to always, always, prevent SQL injection.

+Note that I have changed the directory and file names so that I can create multiple versions of the Python script.

 These are the steps I performed to prep my laptop for the 2023-08-31 class:

 ## SQL Server Configuration